codedge/prescriptionpayment/README.md

 It enables the shop owner to let the customer select which items shall be paid via a prescription.
 Those items value will be set to 0.00.
 All other items can be paid via other payment methods (f. ex.
 PayPal).

-## Requirements
+## Requirements & Facts
 * Magento CE 1.7
-* jQuery not needed anymore, as it comes bundled with the extension, Version 1.8.3 incl. noConflict
+* Current version of extension: 0.1.1

 ## Install
 * Use modman: `modman clone git://github.com/codedge/prescriptionpayment.git`